christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Nobody stops you from automatically computing all these model interpretations.
 The actual interpretation still requires people.
 Imagine: You upload a dataset, specify the prediction goal and at the push of a button the best prediction model is trained and the program spits out all interpretations of the model.
-There are already first products and I argue that for many applications will be sufficient to use these automated machine learning services.
+There are already first products and I argue that for many applications it will be sufficient to use these automated machine learning services.
 Today anyone can build websites without knowing HTML, CSS and Javascript, but there are still many web developers around.
 Similarly, I believe that everyone will be able to train machine learning models without knowing how to program, and there will still be a need for machine learning experts.